 If you're lucky enough to have leftover cooked fish like cod, halibut, or salmon, fish cakes are a great way to enjoy it!
 These Cod Fish Cakes are crispy on the outside and tender and flavorful in the center.
 Fancy enough for date night or a dinner party, but easy enough for a weeknight.

-Baked cod fillets are a great option for busy weeknights.
-If you bake enough to have leftovers, you'll have just what you need to make this fish cakes recipe.
+Baked cod fillets are a staple in my kitchen for busy evenings.
+When I make extra, I know I’ve got the makings of these fish cakes ready to go.
+What I really appreciate is that you can combine the ingredients the day before you plan to pan fry them.
 You can even combine the ingredients the day before you plan to pan fry them.
 The extra time in the refrigerator just melds the flavors and makes the patties easier to form.

-- Panko Breadcrumbs: Regular breadcrumbs will work in a pinch, but the fish cakes won't be quite as crispy.
+- Panko Breadcrumbs: These create the crispiest exterior.
+Regular breadcrumbs will work, but the texture won’t be quite the same.

 The fish cake mixture will look and feel very wet, but don't worry I have a few tips to ensure that they stay together.

-- Be gentle when forming them and take care to coat all sides thoroughly with panko breadcrumbs before transferring to the prepared sheet or plate.
+- Be gentle when forming the cakes and take care to coat all sides thoroughly with panko breadcrumbs before transferring to the prepared sheet or plate.

-- When you transfer the fish cakes to the skillet, make sure that the oil is hot and that each cake has space all the way around for even browning.
+- When you transfer the fish cakes to the skillet, make sure the oil is hot and that each cake has space all around for even browning.

-- Before attempting to flip the cakes, press down firmly on the top and sides to set their form.
-Then gently flip.
-Don't worry if a fish fragment or two falls off, you can use your spatula to press it back into the cake.
+- Before flipping, press down gently on the top and sides to set their form.
+Then flip carefully.
+If a fragment falls off, simply press it back into the cake with your spatula.

 What goes with fish cakes?